qasimr17/NLP/MultinomialLogistic/README.md

 ## Dataset

-The dataset used in this notebook is a condensed version of the [Twitter US Airline Sentiment Dataset]([Twitter US Airline Sentiment | Kaggle](https://www.kaggle.com/crowdflower/twitter-airline-sentiment)) containing 14,640 tweets about airlines labelled as positive, negative and neutral.
+The dataset used in this notebook is a condensed version of the [Twitter US Airline Sentiment | Kaggle dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) containing 14,640 tweets about airlines labelled as positive, negative and neutral.